-If preamble puncturing is present and the Bandwidth field in the HE-SIG-A field of an HE MU PPDU (see Table 27-20 (HE-SIG-A field of an HE MU PPDU)) takes values 4 or 5, the content of content channel 1 and 2 shall be constructed as described above for an 80 MHz PPDU without preamble puncturing.
-The mapping of the HE-SIG-B content channels to 20 MHz segments shall be the same as for an 80 MHz PPDU (see Figure 27-29 (Mapping of the two HE-SIG-B content channels and their duplication in an 80 MHz PPDU if the SIGB Compression field in the HE-SIG-A field of an HE MU PPDU is set to 0)), with the exception that punctured 20 MHz channels shall be excluded.
+If the Bandwidth field in the HE-SIG-A field of an HE MU PPDU (see Table 27-20 (HE-SIG-A field of an HE MU PPDU)) takes values 4 or 5 (i.e. the preamble is punctured), the mapping of the HE-SIG-B content channels to 20 MHz segments shall be the same as for an 80 MHz PPDU (see Figure 27-29 (Mapping of the two HE-SIG-B content channels and their duplication in an 80 MHz PPDU if the SIGB Compression field in the HE-SIG-A field of an HE MU PPDU is set to 0)), with the exception that punctured 20 MHz channels shall be excluded.

-If preamble puncturing is present and the Bandwidth field in the HE-SIG-A field of an HE MU PPDU (see Table 27-20 (HE-SIG-A field of an HE MU PPDU)) takes values 6 or 7, the content of content channel 1 and 2 shall be constructed as described above for an 160 MHz PPDU without preamble puncturing.
-The mapping of the HE-SIG-B content channels to 20 MHz segments shall be the same as for an 160 MHz PPDU(#16992) (see Figure 27-30 (Mapping of the two HE-SIG-B content channels and their duplication in a 160 MHz PPDU if the SIGB Compression field in the HE-SIG-A field of an HE MU PPDU is set to 0)), with the exception that punctured 20 MHz channels shall be excluded.
+If the Bandwidth field in the HE-SIG-A field of an HE MU PPDU (see Table 27-20 (HE-SIG-A field of an HE MU PPDU)) takes values 6 or 7 (i.e. the preamble is punctured), the mapping of the HE-SIG-B content channels to 20 MHz segments shall be the same as for an 160 MHz PPDU(#16992) (see Figure 27-30 (Mapping of the two HE-SIG-B content channels and their duplication in a 160 MHz PPDU if the SIGB Compression field in the HE-SIG-A field of an HE MU PPDU is set to 0)), with the exception that punctured 20 MHz channels shall be excluded.

 Unofficial clean copy starts here